Creative-Geek/GimmeCV/README.md

 ## Highlights

 - Live Markdown editor with YAML frontmatter for header content
-- Pixel‑perfect preview that matches the original app’s output
+- Pixel‑perfect preview that matches the original app's output
 - A4 preview page with adjustable margins (visual only; print margins remain browser‑controlled)
 - Clean, modern UI with glass toolbar and icon buttons
 - Local save/load (browser storage) and one‑click PDF
+- URL sharing - Generate shareable links with CV data embedded
 - Subtle parallax background (black dots + lines on white) that does not affect print/PDF

 ## Quick start